On 9 April 2013, Facebook held an event in its Menlo Park headquarters to show the world its “new home on Android.”

 Google issued a neutral statement.
 It said that the new phone demonstrated Android‘s openness.

 “The Android platform has spurred the development of hundreds of different types of devices.
-This latest device demonstrates the openness and flexibility that has made Android so popular.”Now let us have a look on how Facebook Home works.
+This latest device demonstrates the openness and flexibility that has made Android so popular.”Now let us have a look at how Facebook Home works.
 When you start the phone, it demands your Facebook username and password.
 Once you enter that, the phone‘s home screen turns into your Facebook news feed, the feature that displays a stream of comments and photos posted by your friends.